 Welcome New URS Students

-We are very pleased to welcome you to the Urban and Regional Studies program.
+We are very pleased to welcome you to the Urban and Regional Studies program at Cornell University.
 Here in West Sibley Hall, we educate young urbanists — the future professionals who will help humankind across the threshold of this still-fresh urban century.

 Cities are the ultimate expression of civilization, and never in history have they been more vital to the future of humankind.
 We are in the midst of the greatest surge of urbanization the world has ever seen.
 In China alone, 250 million people have moved from the countryside to cities like Shanghai and Beijing in just the last 25 years.
 Cities are also our most sustainable form of settlement.
 The greenest town in America is also its most dense — Manhattan — where people walk or take the subway, where a mile of utility line serves thousands of families, not just three or four.